The Scoop on Collagen for Dogs

 The suggested benefits of this supplement product are based on research and anecdotal evidence and are provided for informational purposes only.
 They should not be construed as medical advice or a substitute for professional healthcare consultation.
 Individual results may vary, and the efficacy of this supplement has not been confirmed by FDA-approved research.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult a qualified healthcare professional before making any changes to your diet, exercise routine, or supplement regimen, particularly if you have any pre-existing medical conditions or are taking medications.
 The manufacturer and seller of this product disclaim any liability for any adverse effects or consequences that may arise from the use or reliance on the information provided herein or the product itself.
 This product does not come with any warranty, either express or implied.

 Thomas Sandberg CSAN, CCNC, AADP

-Thomas Sandberg is a board certified animal naturopath and the founder of Long Living Pets Research Projects, a 30-year observational study into raw-fed dogs and cats.
+Thomas Sandberg is a board certified animal naturopath and carnivore nutritionist.
+He founder of Long Living Pets Research Projects, a 30-year observational study into raw-fed dogs and cats.
 Thomas also consults in animal naturopathy, including the prevention of chronic diseases and longevity using all-natural modalities.
 With more than 20 years of experience with hundreds of cancer cases, he has a deep understanding of why so many dogs and cats get cancer today and how we can lower the risk significantly.